-8° TARGET SUBSCRIBERS AND INVESTOR PROFILE
+7° TARGET SUBSCRIBERS AND INVESTOR PROFILE

 Units of this fund have not been registered in accordance with the US Securities Act of 1933.
-They may therefore not be offered or sold, either directly or indirectly on behalf of or for the benefit of a US person, as defined in Regulation S. Furthermore, units of this fund may not be offered or sold, either directly or indirectly, to US persons and/or to any entities held by one or more US persons as defined by the US Foreign Account Tax Compliance Act (FATCA).
+Therefore, they may not be offered or sold, either directly or indirectly, on behalf of or for the benefit of a US person, as defined in Regulation S. Furthermore, units of this Fund may not be offered or sold, either directly or indirectly, to US persons and/or to any entities held by one or more US persons as defined by the US Foreign Account Tax Compliance Act (FATCA).

-Aside from this exception, the Fund is open to all investors.
+Aside from this exception, the Fund is open to all investors via the A units.
+F and Z units are only accessible to the investors referred to in the "Fund Overview" paragraph above.